codecentric/net_automatic_interface/README.md

 - roflmuffin for PRs
 - mohummedibrahim  for code and idea
 - simonmckenzie for PR
+- crwsolutions for PR

 ## Run tests

 Should be simply a build and run Tests

 ## Changelog

+### 3.0.0

+- You can remove the manually created `GenerateAutomaticInterfaceAttribute`, as it is generated automatically now.
+Thanks crwsolutions!

 ### 2.3.0